 - The CBD is the largest economic node in Merafong.
 In the near future revitalisation initiatives will target this node in order to create a more business friendly environment and stimulate growth.
 New government offices have to locate in the CBD and residential development is encouraged. - The Oberholzer node started out as a retail strip and evolved into a more complicated district node.
 The node should be allowed to grow along Van Zyl Smit Street and Ada Street. - The node at the intersection of Onyx Drive and Paul Kruger Street consists of a hyper market centre, a car dealership, a public garage, a few shops and the Carletonville Sports Complex.
 This node has expansion potential, subject to geological suitability. - The Carletonville mall has emerged as a major new node.
 It is slowly taking off and growth of the surrounding area is expected to commence eventually.
-Once the new bridge to the west is completed, traffic between Old Khutsong and Carletonville will flow through the node which will increase its viability.
+The new bridge to the west has been completed which is drawing in more traffic between Old Khutsong and Carletonville.
 Although limited opportunities currently exist, rezonings should be allowed in order to create more development space. - Two smaller emerging nodes are located along Annan Road.
-Mixed land uses are encouraged at these nodes.
+Mixed land uses are encouraged at these nodes. - The Circular Economy Zone will be the largest economic development initiative ever attempted in Merafong and should be prioritised in terms of planning and financing.

 - The entire Annan Road and Station Street form the structural spine of Carletonville and also extend through Khutsong South to Welverdiend.
 From the Southern tip of Annan to the CBD dwelling house offices are encouraged.
 From the CBD northwards turning west on Station Street Industrial activities dominate.
-Directly north of Station Street industrial and business land uses are encouraged and directly south of Station Street business uses are encouraged. - The Onyx Drive corridor extends from the CBD to the Shoprite node with dwelling house offices encouraged. - Along Ada Street business uses are encouraged that will link up with the Oberholzer node. - Infrastructure upgrading: - ✓ Tree planting to create tree-lined boulevards.
-Corridors are to be upgraded first. - ✓ Paving for pedestrians in remaining unpaved stretches. - ✓ Bulk engineering services should be channeled through these corridors to serve increased densities and capture economies of scale if and when required. - ✓ Public transport pick-up points should be located along these routes at approximately 1 km intervals. - ✓ In areas of high pedestrian volumes, traffic calming measures should be put in place.
+Directly north of Station Street industrial and business land uses are encouraged and directly south of Station Street business uses are encouraged. - The Onyx Drive corridor extends from the CBD to the Shoprite node with mixed uses encouraged. - Along Ada Street business uses are encouraged that will link up with the Oberholzer node. - Infrastructure upgrading: - ✓ Tree planting to create tree-lined boulevards.
+Corridors are to be upgraded first. - ✓ Paving for pedestrians in remaining unpaved stretches, particularly in the vicinity of taxi stops

+- ✓ Bulk engineering services should be channeled through these corridors to serve increased densities and capture economies of scale if and when required. - ✓ Public transport pick-up points should be located along these routes at approximately 1 km intervals. - ✓ In areas of high pedestrian volumes, traffic calming measures should be put in place.
 Especially in the CBD.

-- ✓ Business land uses are encouraged.
+- ✓ Mixed land uses are encouraged.
 The land use rights must be obtained if necessary.
-No industrial uses unless stated otherwise. - ✓ It should be noted that not all areas along corridors are earmarked for development simultaneously as this would create a situation where certain areas experience decay.
-As the economy grows more areas along corridors and nodes are 'released' for redevelopment.
-Therefore refer to the SDF main map for the distinction between current and proposed development areas and also refer to the guidelines for nodes and corridors. - ✓ Future institutional uses including those of the municipality, state and NGOs should be developed along or near corridors and nodes, except uses that have a naturally dispersed pattern such as churches. - ✓ In future development corridors will form the spines of the public transport network with pick-up and drop-off facilities concentrated along these routes. - ✓ Generally land use intensification is promoted along corridors.
-This will create areas that are safer due to higher levels of activity. - ✓ Businesses that sell alcohol for consumption on the premises should be clustered along corridors and at nodes to facilitate minimal disturbance of quieter residential areas and for easy patrolling by police.
+No industrial uses unless stated otherwise. - ✓ Future institutional uses including those of the municipality, state and NGOs should be developed along or near corridors and nodes and especially public transport, except uses that have a naturally dispersed pattern such as churches. - ✓ In future development corridors will form the spines of the public transport network with pick-up and drop-off facilities concentrated along these routes. - ✓ Generally land use intensification is promoted along corridors.
+This will create areas that are safer due to higher levels of activity. - ✓ Businesses that sell alcohol for consumption on the premises should be clustered along corridors and at nodes to facilitate minimal disturbance of guieter residential areas and for easy patrolling by police.